markNZed/TaskFlow/processor/nodejs/README.md

 Then to run: `npm start`

-We can set the port for the websocket server with environment variable WS_PORT (defaults to 5000).
+We can set the port for the websocket server with environment variable WS_PORT (defaults to 5000)
-The React Task Processor URL can be set with environment variable REACT_URL (defauts to "http://localhost:3000")